rackerlabs/rackspace-how-to/content/managed-operations/types-of-databases.md

 All RDBMSs must satisfy ACID properties (atomicity, consistency, isolation, and durability).
-This requirement provides an efficient way to store data because it enables you to enter data once, then reference it from elsewhere in the database.
+This requirement provides an efficient way to store data because it enables you to enter data once, and then reference it from elsewhere in the database.

 The relationships between data sets are classified as follows: